matthew-larner/philips-dynalite-mqtt/README.md

 # Philips Dynalite MQTT
 A docker container to convert Philips Dynalite RS485 commands to MQTT.
+Supports lights, motion sensors and temperature readings from Antumbra switches/displays.
 This container can be run in docker and connects to MQTT to communicate with Home Assistant.
 This project has no affiliation with Philips/Dynalite or Home Assistant.
 This is currently in beta.
 Use at your own risk.

 ## Setup Steps
 1. Create a [MQTT server](https://hub.docker.com/_/eclipse-mosquitto)